myrtleTree33/parallaxScroll/README.md

 Rapidly Deploy a Parallax Scroll website in NodeJS.
 Great for Teasers.
 Built on Bootstrap and NodeJS.

-**A rapidly-deployable parallax scroller, deployed on Twitter Boostrap, NodeJS,
+Deployed on Twitter Boostrap, NodeJS,
-    Jade, Stylus, Jquery and Express**
+    Jade, Stylus, Jquery and Express

 ##Features:##
 1. Responsive full-page deployment, adapts to screen resizing.